asgr/ProFound/README.md

 ## Synopsis

 Core package containing all the tools for simple and advanced source extraction.
-This is used to create inputs for **ProFit**, or for source detection, extraction and photometry in its own right.
+This is used for source detection, extraction and photometry, and also to create inputs for **ProFit**.

 ## Installation

 ### Getting R

-First things first, you will probably want to install a recent version of R that lets you build packages from source.
+First things first, you will probably want to install a recent version of **R** that lets you build packages from source.
 The advantage of choosing this route is you can then update bleeding edge versions directly from GitHub.
 If you rely on the pre-built binaries on CRAN you might be waiting much longer.

 #### Mac